Gargtanisha11/backend-liveChat/Readme.md

 ### info
  to use experimental feature we write in our script in package.json in dev command (dotenv/config for use type module use to import )(-r dotenv/config  --experimental-json-modules) with previous

+# to do 25 august
+  add pageination in get message controller according to desecending order of there upadtion and similarly for the chat

+add page index at the backend -done